-Groundwater is the water present below earth’s surface and is a vast resource of water.
-Almost 22 percent of water is below the surface land in the form of groundwater.
-Groundwater is important as it is used for water supply in rural and urban area.
+Groundwater is the water present below the earth’s surface and is a vast resource of water.
+Almost 22 per cent of water is below the surface land in the form of groundwater.
+Groundwater is important as it is used for water supply in the rural and urban area.
 It is also often used for municipal, industrial and agricultural use by building and operating extraction wells.

-The groundwater is more convenient and less exposed to pollution.
-So, it is commonly used as water supplies for public.
+- The groundwater is more convenient and less exposed to pollution.
+So, it is commonly used as water supplies for the public.

-Groundwater makes up about twenty percent of fresh water supply of the entire world’s water, including oceans and permanent ice.
+- Groundwater makes up about twenty per cent of the freshwater supply of the entire world’s water, including oceans and permanent ice.

-Prevention of groundwater pollution can be done through storing rainwater, watertight materials, and collecting leachate with drains.
+Prevention of groundwater pollution can be done by:

 Porosity: It is a measure of the void spaces (pores) that exist between particles of clay, grains of sand, or pieces of gravel, in the layer.
 It is usually expressed as a fraction of the volume of void space divided by the total volume, and written as a percentage between 0–100%.

 Permeability: It refers to the ability of water to move between these pore spaces.

 Groundwater recharge is also known as deep percolation or deep drainage.
 It undergoes the hydrologic process, which moves surface water to groundwater.
 It is a primary method where water enters an aquifer.
 The recharge occurs at plant roots and is often known as a flux to the water table surface.

 Types of groundwater recharge:

 Anthropogenic Processes: Anthropogenic process is also called as artificial groundwater recharge, where rainwater and reclaimed water is routed to the subsurface.